gmuehl/docker-symfony/README.md

 This project just started, but soon it should have

-- NGINX
+- Install NGINX
-- PHP 7.3 with X-Debug
+- Install PHP 7.3 with X-Debug
-- MariaDB
+- Install MariaDB
-- Postfix
+- Install Postfix

+### Next Step:

+- Install NGINX